bpg/terraform-provider-proxmox/docs/index.md

 -> If you run clustered Proxmox VE, you will need to configure the `sudo` privilege for the user on all nodes in the cluster.

+-> `sudo` may not be installed by default on Proxmox VE nodes.
+You can install it via the command line on the Proxmox host: `apt install sudo`

 ~> The `root` user on the Proxmox node must be configured with `bash` as the default shell.

 You can configure the `sudo` privilege for the user via the command line on the Proxmox host.
-In the example below, we create a user `terraform` and assign the `sudo` privilege to it:
+In the example below, we create a user `terraform` and assign the `sudo` privilege to it.
+Run the following commands on the Proxmox node in the root shell:

 - Create a new system user:

     ```sh
-    sudo useradd -m terraform
+    useradd -m terraform
     ```

-- Configure the `sudo` privilege for the user:
+- Configure the `sudo` privilege for the user, by adding a new sudoers file to the `/etc/sudoers.d` directory:

     ```sh
-    sudo visudo
+    visudo -f /etc/sudoers.d/terraform
     ```

-  Add the following lines to the end of the file, but **before** the `@includedir /etc/sudoers.d` line:
+  Add the following lines to the file:

-    ```sh
+    ```text
     terraform ALL=(root) NOPASSWD: /sbin/pvesm
     terraform ALL=(root) NOPASSWD: /sbin/qm
     terraform ALL=(root) NOPASSWD: /usr/bin/tee /var/lib/vz/*
     ```

-  Save the file and exit.
+  If you're using a different datastore for snippets, not the default `local`, you should add the datastore's mount point to the sudoers file as well, for example:

+    ```text
+    terraform ALL=(root) NOPASSWD: /usr/bin/tee /mnt/pve/cephfs/*
+    ```
+  You can find the mount point of the datastore by running `pvesh get /storage/<name>` on the Proxmox node.

 - Copy your SSH public key to the `~/.ssh/authorized_keys` file of the `terraform` user on the target node.